- Most Sensitive

 - Stability - Stable 4˚C Liquid Reagents

-- Sensitivity - Measure < 80 pM Formaldehyde
+- Sensitivity - Measure as little as 0.72 µM Formaldehyde

 The DetectX® Formaldehyde (HCHO) Fluorescent Detection Kit is designed to quantitatively measure formaldehyde present in buffer, tissue culture media and urine samples.
 A formaldehyde standard is provided to generate a standard curve for the assay.
 Standards or diluted samples are pipetted into a black microtiter plate.
 The fluorescent reaction is initiated with the DetectX Formaldehyde reagent.
 After a short incubation the emission of the generated fluorescent signal is detected in a microtiter plate reader capable of measuring 510nm fluorescence utilizing 450nm excitation wavelength.